-Today's date/ School: School: ENT: S tim:Age: arent/Guardia ın Name(s) of alleged offender(s), if known Gra de School Is he/she a student?
-No Name(s) of alleged witness(es), if known Gra de School Date(s) on which alleged incident happen?
-(Check all that apply for each listed date.) incident(s) happened Month Day Year On school property but not via Internet At a school- sponsored activity or event off school property On a school bus On the way to/from school property Made off school property but not via Internet Made via Internet - sent from school property ln: ser loc ade via ternet - at from a ation off school roperty In what form did the alleged incident occur?
-(Choose all that apply.)
-Written whether hand-written or printed textElectronicVerbalPhysical Place a ch Any bullyir Hitting, kic Getting an Teasing, no Demeaning ng, harassme king, shoving other person ame-calling, ent, or intirg, g, spitting, to hit or h making cr g the victir nidati hair p arm t itical i n the on that involve bulling, or thro he student remarks, or the object of jokes pened.
-(Choose es physical agg wing something reatening, in pers s ression J means
+Today's date/ School: ENT: S tim:Age: arent/Guardia n Name(s) of alleged offender(s), if known Grade School Is he/she a student?
+No Name(s) of alleged witness(es), if known Gra rade School on which ent(s) hap Where d lid the alleged incident happen?
+(Check all that apply for each listed date .)
+Month Day Year On school property but not via Internet At a school- sponsored activity or event off school property On a school bus On the way to/from school property Made off school property but not via Internet Made via Internet - sent from school property Int sen loca ade via ternet - at from a ation off school roperty Written v whether h and-writt t to the sto Any bullyir Hitting, kic ng, harassme king, shoving text at best de ent, or inting, spitting, scrib nidati hair p Electronic e(s) what happ ion that involve oulling, or throw ened.
+(Choose s physical aggi ving something ression Physical Getting another person to hit or harm the student Teasing, name-calling, making critical remarks, or threatening, in person or by other means Demeaning and making the victim the object of jokes Making rude and/or threatening gestures

-000000 3.
-7 3.
-1 3 eve that the bullying, harassment, or intimidation occurred?
+00000000 intimidating, bullying, extorting, or exploiting Spreading harmful rumors or gossip Cyberbullying (e. g., social media including Face Sexual in nature Related to the student's perceived sexual orient Excluding or rejecting the student Related to the student's disability Electronic or written communication (e. g. e-ma Racial harassment Sexual harassment Other ation ve that the bullying, harassment, or intimidation use of race n occurred?
 (Choose all that apply.)
-Because of sexual orientation Bec ause of ethnicity Because of family/parent/material status Bec ause of color Because of poverty/socioeconomic status Bec ause of ancestry Because of language Bec ause of national origin Because of physical disability Bec ause of religion Because of mental disability Bec ause of immigration status Because of age Bec ause of sex Just to be mean Bec ause of gender To impress others Bec ause of gender identify Because of unknown reason Bec ause of gender expression Because of another reason (specify below) Describe t the i ncident(s), including what the alleged offender(s) said or did .
+Because of sexual orientation Beco use of ethnicity Because of family/parent/material status Because of color Because of poverty/socioeconomic status Beca use of ancestry Because of language Beca use of national origin Because of physical disability Beco use of religion Because of mental disability Because of immigration status Because of age Because of sex Just to be mean Beco use of gender To impress others Beca use of gender identify Because of unknown reason Beco use of gender expression Because of another reason (specify below) Describe t the in cident(s), including what the alleged offender(s ) said or did.
 (Please print.)
-No To your kr o your knowledge, has the alleged victim threatened suicide? is there ally aut actions information that you would like to provide: (Flease print.)
-(Attach a separate sheet if By signing be! low you agree that all of the information on this form is accu urate and true to the best of your knowledge.
-Printed na d name: Signature:
+No nowle injury result from this alleged incident Yes, but it did not require medical attention. edge, has the alleged victim threatened suicide?
+Yes (Check all that apply.)
+In writing, whether hand-written or printe Electronic Verbal Physical Is there any ny addi tional information that you would like to provide?
+(Ple ease print.)
+Is there any ny addi tional information that you would like to provide?
+(Ple ease print.) tional information that you would like to provide?
+(Ple ate sheet if necessary.) form is accurate and true to the best of your knowledge.